Filling random cycles: Introduction

 \subsection{Motivation}

 The methods we use to prove Theorems \ref{sphere}, \ref{cube}, and \ref{knot} can be easily extended to other i.i.d.\ samples of simple shapes on various spaces.
 However, the investigation is mainly motivated by the desire to analyze topological invariants of random geometric objects such as links and maps.
-Models of such objects tend to produce random cycles which are similarly trivial at small scales, but are otherwise more difficult to work with.
+Models of such objects tend to produce random cycles which are similarly trivial at small scales, but are more difficult to sample because they cannot be easily written in terms of i.i.d.\ parameters.